New England Forestry Foundation

 Easthampton/Southampton/Westhampton, MA

 Dennis E. Hartnett bequeathed this parcel on the Manhan River to NEFF.
-The property is of considerable historic interest, because it contains an abandoned lead mine which may have provided bullets for the Revolutionary War.
+The property is of considerable historic interest, because it contains an abandoned lead mine (the Loudville Mine) which may have provided bullets for the Revolutionary War.
 It is believed that patriot Ethan Allen was once employed there as a lead miner.
+Public access is closed from Loudville Road south to the river and from the Mineral Street trail north to the river.
+The Mineral Street trail is re-opened and partially marked with white paint blazes following the 23-24 winter harvest.
+Soil excavation and mineral collecting is prohibited on the entire property.

 Hawk’s Hill Demonstration Forest